Welcome

 Documentation

 Routon is the open execution layer for AI agents in DeFi.
-It lets any AI agent — a Telegram bot, an ElizaOS plugin, a Claude or GPT agent, an autonomous trading system — discover, simulate, compose, and execute on-chain yield strategies without ever taking custody of user funds.
+It lets any AI agent — a chat bot, an ElizaOS plugin, a Claude or GPT agent, an autonomous trading system — discover, simulate, compose, and execute on-chain yield strategies without ever taking custody of user funds.

 These docs explain what Routon is, how to build on it, and how the protocol works underneath.